bullet-db/bullet-db.github.io/docs/quick-start.md

 storm supervisor &
 ```

+It may take 30-60 seconds for all the components to launch.

 Once everything is up without errors, visit [http://localhost:8080](http://localhost:8080) and see if the Storm UI loads.

 #### Step 4: Test Storm (Optional)